Skip to main content

 I think my child is vaping.
 What should I do?

-If you are worried that your child is vaping, your first impulse may be to tell them all the risks.
-Instead take a deep breath and make a plan for how to communicate.
+If you are worried that your child is vaping, your first impulse may be to tell them all the risks or to punish them.
+Instead take a deep breath and plan how to communicate.
 Be curious – “What do you think about vaping?”.
 If they tell you they have tried it, thank them for telling you and ask about their experience – “How did you find it?”

 Aim to keep the conversations positive and try not to judge or lecture them.